nnouhi/C01703-Earblast-Assignment/README.md

 # C01703-Earblast-Assignment Mark : 100%
-# Assignment met all the below requirements
+ Assignment met all the below requirements <br />
 # For a third-class grade (40%+) you must have: <br />
 •	Content marked up in HTML with a linked CSS stylesheet, using a layout and style suitable for a mobile app <br />
 •	All pages must use the PHP file format and run on the web server provided <br />